chriott/token_classification_workbench/README.md

 pip install -e ".[dev]"
 ```

 This installs PyTorch and provides the `token-classification` command.
-On Windows PowerShell, activate the environment with `.venv\Scripts\Activate.ps1`.

 ### 2. Create data splits